Technology in the co-living sector; a double-edged sword

 As noted, some of the ways in which co-living spaces are using technology is focused on onboarding and marketing, for example some spaces use 360 virtual reality tours (such as Common’s 3D Showcase tours).
 5Lmeet in Beijing has a similar 360 virtual reality tour, but also has an in-house app called Joyrun, that guests use to book co-working desks, enter their individual apartments, access communal areas and the kitchens.
-As a well-connected building with many IOT technologies, 5Lmeet also uses facial recognition systems to allow guests to enter their rooms.
+As a well-connected building with many IOT technologies, 5Lmeet also uses facial recognition systems such as a Fully-Verified to allow guests to enter their rooms.

 Messaging apps such as WhatsApp and private Facebook groups are also very commonly used for group communication amongst residents within different co-living spaces.
 These are used to organize events, outings, share rides, food and ideas, express complaints and concerns and as general means of communication between residents.
 One our members Al Jeffrey, who is the founder of Base Commons in Melbourne, says that co-living spaces need to be“making sure there is a platform (digital or otherwise) that is the ‘interactive connective tissue’ of the community and allows members to self-organize”.
 However, the use of too many apps or websites for communicating may end up being overwhelming and confuse residents as to where the most important information is being posted, so most co-living operators go with what is usually being used by members already, which is usually WhatsApp, Slack and Facebook.

 Developing apps and technologies specifically for co-living spaces